boardroom-inc/stateless/docs/other/funds/aragon-nest.md

-title: Aragon Nest - EthHub
+title: Aragon Nest - stateless

 description: A grants program to support the development of the ecosystems by aragon and placeholder.vc.